 Students on BSc IBFE and BSc Accounting have a choice of semester 1 and/or semester 2 courses to make at the start of your academic year.
 You will receive an email about options prior to joining us in September in order for you to choose which optional courses you would like to take in your first year.

 Your first and second semester examination entry will be based on the course unit choices we have listed for you at the end of the first two weeks of each semester.

 Students on other Alliance MBS undergraduate programmes do not have a choice in the first year.

-If you have not confirmed your options with us by the deadline you risk having to take examinations for course units which you have not been attending.
+If you have not finalised your choices by the deadline you risk having to take examinations for course units which you have not been attending.

 At the beginning of each semester the Undergraduate Office will let you know the exact deadline date by which you have to confirm your options.
 We give you two full weeks at the start of each semester to confirm your options.

-During the second semester of your first and second years, you will be able to read course unit outlines for the second and final year course units available to you in the following year.
+During the second semester of your first and second years, you will be able to read course unit outlines for course units available to you in the following year.
 We will advise you when these course unit outlines have been posted on the web and you will be able to see them in My Manchester.

-All students will attend meetings given by either their Programme Director or other tutors to receive information about second and final year courses being offered on their programme in the following year.
+All students will attend meetings given by either their Programme Director or other tutors to receive information about courses on offer the following year.
 You will be notified about detailed arrangements via email in due course.

 Third year IM and IMABS students on exchange will receive this information by email.